 What is Dual Enrollment?

 The Penn State New Kensington's Dual Enrollment (DE) Program offers high school juniors and seniors the opportunity to take college courses at a 50% tuition reduction.
 The program enables students to get a real jump on their college careers by earning college credits while still in high school.
-Students participating in these programs may choose from a variety of Penn State courses offered during the fall, spring, or summer semesters.
+Students participating in these programs may choose from a variety of Penn State courses offered during the fall or spring semesters.

 How will Dual Enrollment Benefit Students?